How to Putt Disc Golf

 The correct grip when throwing a putter must be comfortable to the player.
 You can put the disc in the heel of your hand somewhere in the middle and rolled it up towards the index finger.
 The palm of your hand should flash against the disc to eliminate the disc from wobbling during the throw.
 Then, take your thumb and middle finger, connecting them together in the middle of the disc’s flight plate.
 This part is where the transfer of energy into the disc happens.

-There are different ways to put your fingers on the disc with your grip.
-You can put your index finger up along the side of the disc, which means you will be a push putter.
-If you put your index finger down, that is totally fine.
-If you put the remaining three fingers is leaning towards the flight plate, that will lead you to a more push-putting style.
+There are various grip options for your fingers on the disc.
+You can place your index finger along the side for a push putt.
+Putting your index finger down is also acceptable.
+If the remaining three fingers lean towards the flight plate, it results in a more push-putt style.
 While tucking the pinky and ring finger on the side will lead you to a spin-putting type.

 The Different Putting Techniques